Student Design Teams

 This design team includes students from all engineering disciplines and we are open to those looking to build a better community.

-The goals of the award-winning UA NASA Robotics Team are to construct a reliable robot capable of participating in the NASA Robotic Mining Competition, while also reinforcing knowledge learned in the classroom and strengthening abilities used in the workplace.
-Many team members are mechanical engineering majors, though anyone with a love of robots is welcome to participate.
+The goals of the award-winning UA NASA Mining Robotics Team are to construct a reliable robot capable of participating in the NASA Robotic Mining Competition, while also reinforcing knowledge learned in the classroom and strengthening abilities used in the workplace.
+The team mainly has mechanical, electrical, and computer engineering majors, though anyone that enjoys robotics is welcome to participate.

 The NASA Robotic Mining Competition is an international tournament held annually at NASA Kennedy Space Center.
 The goal of the competition is to construct a robot that is able to collect sand on a simulated lunarscape.